-According to the Government's UK Annual Report on Modern Slavery published October 2018 the most robust estimate to date of the scale of modern slavery in the UK was produced by the Home Office in 2014.
-The estimate suggested that there were between 10,000 and 13,000 potential victims of modern slavery in the UK in 2013.
+The most robust estimate to date of the scale of modern slavery in the UK was produced by the Home Office which suggested that there were between 10,000 and 13,000 potential victims of modern slavery in 2013.

 The National Crime Agency (NCA) assesses that the actual scale of modern slavery in the UK is gradually increasing and, if drivers remain at their current levels, will continue to do so over the next three years.